YaronWittenstein/Yaronwittenstein/content/post/reinventing-myself-2019/index.md

 ### **Summary**
 I feel that reinvented myself in many ways this year.
-The last time I've felt that was when around 5 years ago when transforming from a .NET developer (Windows of course) to a Mac user, programming in Ruby in vim.
+The last time I've felt that was when around 5 years ago when transforming from a .NET developer (Windows and Visual Studio of course) to a Mac user, programming in Ruby using vim.

 Learning is a life-long unbounded journey.
 I have in my mind where I'd like to move forward in 2020.
 Hopefully, I will be fulfill at least half of my ambitions.